-^{} Students will be placed into Business English or Writing for ISM
+^{} Students will be placed into Business English or Writing for ISM based upon their standardized test scores.

 Students may satisfy the Object Oriented Analysis and Design and Information Systems Project requirement by taking the following three courses: Data Structures and Algorithms (95-771), Design & Engineering of Intelligent Information Systems (11-791), and Intelligent Information Systems Project (11-792).